dlu-ch/dlb/doc/faq.rst

 every time library A is built and use this guarantee (not just assumption!) to reduce the build time (see :dlbrepo:`example/c-huge-libraries/`).

-There is plethora of other build tools:
+There is a plethora of other build tools:

 - https://en.wikipedia.org/wiki/List_of_build_automation_software
 - https://pypi.org/search/?c=Topic+%3A%3A+Software+Development+%3A%3A+Build+Tools